inventree/inventree-docs/docs/extend/plugins/panel.md

 Custom code can be provided which will run when the particular panel is first loaded (by selecting it from the side menu).

-To add some javascript code, you can add a reference to a function that will be called when the panel is loaded
+To add some javascript code, you can add a reference to a function that will be called when the panel is loaded with the 'javascript' key in the panel description :
 ```
   {
         'title': "Updates",